 Components to Meet Project Goals

+Filter separators take out the finer particles in the ventilated air and adhere them to its surface.
+Filtered air is less likely to throw unsafe particles back up into the surrounding air, helping keep your plant safe and productive.
 A separator or control device must include the proper filtering media such as impingement baffles, bag filters, HEPA filters, and carbon filters with considerations for the air-to-cloth ratio.